 The scholarship program is a tremendous tool for us to develop future leaders of the National Federation of the Blind, but scholarship awards are not restricted to members of the organization.
 The National Federation of the Blind is an organization dedicated to creating opportunity for all blind people.
-To that end, recipients of NFB scholarships need not be members of the National Federation of the Blind.
+Recipients of NFB scholarships need not be members of the National Federation of the Blind.
 Many of our past winners were not even aware of the NFB before they applied for our scholarships.
-When you check the records for past winners, you will see that students of all ages and in widely differing fields have won over the years.
-The class of 2012 included students entering their freshman year on up to older students who were nearly ready to write their PhD dissertations.
-The winners of 2012 are currently working toward credentials for employment in diverse fields.
+When you check the lists of past winners, you will see that students of all ages and in widely differing fields have won over the years.
+The class of 2015 included students entering their freshman year, as well as older students who were nearly ready to write their PhD dissertations.
+Past winners are working toward credentials for employment in diverse fields.

-There is truly only one way to win an NFB scholarship, and that's to apply.
-Each November the new, updated scholarship application form is posted on the web at <www.nfb.org/scholarships> along with important information about the contest, links to information on past winners, and a page of frequently asked questions.
-The application form for 2013 is already online.
-It will remain up until March 31st, 2013.
-The process can be initiated with an online application, which we prefer, or students can ask for a print application by contacting our scholarship office at <firstname.lastname@example.org> or (410) 659-9314, ext.
+There is truly only one way to win an NFB scholarship: that is to apply.
+Each November the new, updated scholarship application forms are posted on the Web at <www.nfb.org/scholarships>, along with important information about the contest, links to information on past winners, and a page of frequently asked questions.
+The application form for 2016 is already online.
+It will remain up until March 31.
+The process can be initiated with an online application, which we prefer, or students can ask for a print application by contacting our scholarship office at <[email protected]> or by calling (410) 659-9314, ext.
 2415.

-Finally, during the annual convention from July 1 through July 6, 2013, in Orlando the scholarship committee will decide which award will be presented to each winner.
-Attending the entire NFB national convention is one of the requirements to become an NFB scholarship winner.
-Of course attending the convention with our financial assistance is also a significant part of the prize.
+Finally, during the annual convention held June 30 through July 5, 2016, in Orlando, Florida, the scholarship committee will decide which award will be presented to each winner.
+Attending and participating in the entire NFB national convention is one of the requirements to become an NFB scholarship winner.
+Of course attending the convention is also a significant part of the prize.

-Often students apply more than once before winning a scholarship, so applicants are encouraged to reapply.
-The NFB may award three or even more scholarships to men and women who have already received one Federation scholarship in the past if enough strong and worthy candidates apply.
+Often students apply more than one year before winning a scholarship, so applicants are encouraged to reapply.
+The NFB may award three or more scholarships to men and women who have already received one Federation scholarship in the past if their scholarship and leadership merit another award.
 Individuals receiving a second NFB national scholarship are recognized as tenBroek Fellows.
-The secret, if there is one, to winning an NFB scholarship is to read carefully the application on our website and then provide all of the required information and supporting documentation before the deadline of March 31, 2013.
+The secret, if there is one, to winning an NFB scholarship is to read carefully the application on our website, and then provide all of the required information and supporting documentation before the deadline of March 31.
 However, I actually maintain that there is no secret.
 The only way to win an NFB scholarship is to apply.